elmerheino/partial-dislocations/README.md

 # Two interacting partial dislocations: dynamics

-Code for the interaction of two partial dislocations modeled as two elastic lines.
+Code for the interaction of two partial dislocations modeled as elastic lines.